AI-READI/pyfairdatatools/changes/clinicaltrials.md

     - `centralContactDegree` has been added
     - `centralContactIdentifier` has been added
       - `centralContactIdentifierValue` has been added and is now required
-      - `centralContactIdentifierScheme` has been added
+      - `centralContactIdentifierScheme` has been added and is now required
       - `schemeURI` has been added
     - `centralContactAffiliation` has been added
       - `centralContactAffiliationName` has been added and is now required
       - `centralContactAffiliationIdentifier` has been added
+        - `centralContactAffiliationIdentifierValue` has been added and is now required
-      - `centralContactAffiliationIdentifierScheme` has been added
+        - `centralContactAffiliationIdentifierScheme` has been added and is now required
         - `schemeURI` has been added
     - `CentralContactPhone` has been renamed to `centralContactPhone` is no longer required
     - `CentralContactPhoneExt` has been renamed to `centralContactPhoneExt`
     - `CentralContactEMail` has been renamed to `centralContactEMail`